coollamelo/coollamelo.github.io/_pages/about.md

 I will pursue my master's degree (2026–2029) at Xiamen University (Major: Artificial Intelligence), focusing on AI for Network.
 My advisor is [Prof. Lizhao You](https://youlizhao.github.io/).

+I have been following some algorithm competitions such as Kaggle recently, and learning some LLM knowledge in preparation for my internship in the second half of the year.

 ***
 # Publications
 * **Zhenyu Tang**, Yuxiang Chen, Jiahong Xiao, Yuanqiang Tang, Tianxiong Liu*, "SVD-Based Efficient Communication Scheme for Heterogeneous Federated Learning", accepter by SecureComm 2025.